seaona/rust-essentials/README.md

 #### Slicing Strings
 - Rather than indexing using `[]` with a single nmber, you can use `[]` with a range to create a string slice containing particular bytes
 - You can only slice complete chars.
 I.e. having `let hello = "Здравствуйте";` you can slice `&hello[0..4]` - that would be 2 chars (4 bytes), but you cannot slice `&hello[0..1]` as this tries to slice only a part of a character's bytes
+- `&str` (String Slice): This is a string slice, which is essentially a reference to a portion of a string.
+It is a borrowed reference to a sequence of UTF-8 bytes.
+It's a more flexible and efficient way to work with string data when you don't need ownership or want to avoid allocating memory.
+Functions that take &str typically work with existing string data without creating new instances.
+- `String`: This is a heap-allocated, growable, mutable string.
+It is an owned type, meaning that the data it contains is owned by the String variable.
+It can be modified and resized as needed.
+If you need to manipulate the string and modify it, or if you need to own the string data, then String is the appropriate type.
+- Ex `fn to_pig_latin(s: &str) -> String`.
+By accepting a reference to &str as the input parameter, the function can handle both string literals (&str) and String instances without requiring unnecessary conversions when calling the function.
+This makes the function more versatile and idiomatic in Rust.

 #### Methods for Iterating over Strings
 - You need to be explicit about whether you want characters or bytes.